k3jph/k3jph.github.io/honors/maltese-coat-arms.md

 heritage.

-The central element of my Scottish crest badge is the martlet, which is encircled by a belt bearing they motto "_Ir-rieda biss tmexxi l-qalb_."
+The central element of my Scottish crest badge is the martlet, which is encircled by a belt bearing the motto "_Ir-rieda biss tmexxi l-qalb_."
 The martlet, a small bird depicted without feet, traditionally symbolizes continuous quest and ambition, representing the idea of perpetual journey and striving for excellence.
 This imagery aligns with